bcomnes/top-bun/README.md

 ```

 - `html` pages are named `page.html` inside an associated page folder.
-- `html` pages are the simplest page type in `siteup`.
+- `html` pages are the simplest page type in `top-bun`.
 They let you build with raw html for when you don't want that page to have access to markdown features.
 Some pages are better off with just raw `html`.

 #### `js` pages